projectyotta/EthereumDeepLearning/README.md

 If it returns a False , you either are in sync or have not found a peer to start syncing with.

-Using the web3.JS API
+Using the web3.JS API :

 I have used an [R implementation](https://github.com/BSDStudios/ethr) of the JSON-RPC API to query information I need.

-The process :
+Process :

 1. Query header information for the specific block number and store that information in a dataframe.
 2. Get the transactions contained in the specific block and save all features to another dataframe.